Understanding surround sound formats

 Dave Bar worked for Crutchfield from 1981 until his retirement in 2016.
 After a 23-year stint in the sales department, he joined the home A/V writing staff.
 Dave's expertise and good humor will be sorely missed.

 More from Dave Bar

 Tara W. has worked for Crutchfield since 2004.
 She writes about whole-house music and video gear, and works on Crutchfield's video team.

 Confused about surround sound formats?
 Here's a guide to clear things up.

 Let's start by defining some frequently used terms.
-You can also take a look at our surround formats chart.

 5.1: 5.1 surround sound is the most common format.
 It includes a total of six channels — five full-bandwidth channels with 3-20,000 Hz frequency range for front left and right, center, and left and right surrounds, plus one "low frequency effects" (LFE) subwoofer channel for frequencies from 3-120 Hz.